Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 3. SharePoint Search will provide results for all organizations, and the new intelligent search suggestions will offer a complete experience.

-5. You can gain full experience in Office 365 Groups.
+5. Users can gain full experience in Office 365 Groups.

 6. Users can share their data efficiently.